eclipse-thingweb/node-red/node-red-node-wot/README.md

 On the properties screen, the `Server config` and `Thing config` must be configured.
 The roles of each config are as follows:

 * Server config: Set up the communication method between the client and the Thing.
-* Thing config: Set the attributes of the Thing, such as the Thing title.
+* Thing config: Set the Thing attributes, such as the Thing title.

 By performing `Server config` and `Thing config` in the Server-Property, Server-Action, and Server-Event nodes, you determine how to publish properties, actions, and events.

-If you create a new server config on the properties screen, the following screen will appear.
+The following screen will appear if you create a new server config on the properties screen.

 ![Server Config Screen](https://raw.githubusercontent.com/eclipse-thingweb/node-red/main/node-red-node-wot/screenshots/server-config-settings.png)